cisagov/cool-images-vmimport/README.md

 ## Notes ##

 Running `pre-commit` requires running `terraform init` in every directory that contains Terraform code.
-In this repository, these are the main directory and every directory under `examples/`.
+In this repository, this is only the main directory.

 ## Contributing ##